-Using Inbox by Gmail as a To-Do List
+Using Gmail as a to-do list

-As I’ve looked at before, Inbox has a great snooze function.
+As I’ve looked at before, Gmail has a great snooze function.
 You can bounce emails out of your inbox for later, clearing your list and getting notified again when you are ready to act.
 Another great feature is that you can add reminders when you pin emails.

 Pinning an email means it won’t get archived when you mass-archive your inbox.
-To add a reminder to an email and turn it into a to-do list item, pin it and start typing:
+To add a reminder to an email and turn it into a to-do list item, pin it and start typing!